 In her career, Haruna has obtained awards as a member of the Irish band Tukutukuskip: In 2006 they attained a Grand Prix award in the 5th Kichiyooji Music Festival.
 It was the first time for an instrumental band to earn such recognition.
 In 2007 they also passed an audition from Heaven Artist music Department; becoming a City of Tokyo-Recognized Act for the Promotion of Music.

 Since her arrival to the United States, her career continues with a group as six time winner of the Downbeat Critics Poll Karl Berger's Improvisers Orchestra, Patrick Brennan's transparency kestra, Jihye Lee Orchestra and more.
-She has performed around New York city's venues, including Blue Note, The Stone, Shapeshifter Lab, Club Bonafide, The Rubin Museum of Art and Symphony Space.
+She has performed around New York city's venues, including Blue Note, The Stone, The 55 Bar, The Bitter End, Shapeshifter Lab, Club Bonafide, The Rubin Museum of Art and Symphony Space.
 2016, She performed at the Carnegie Hall as a classical flutist with Tokyo Simon Philharmonic Orchestra.

 She had a tour with Michele Fiorindo group in Italy 2015, also with Jazz Triangle65-77 in Japan 2016 and 2017.

 Her jazz quintet including saxophonist Steve Wilson performed at Whynot Jazz Club, Shapeshifter Lab and Club Bonafide.
 She is also co-lead chamber jazz trio Jazz Triangle 65-77.
 In 2017, 1st CD ''Jazz Triangle'' was released from What's New Records.